Richard Baker b.1948

 St John's College, May Week, mixed media (purchased by the college)

 While an undergraduate I entered a surprisingly lively art scene, contributed to student art exhibitions and commenced an enormous amount of life drawing, which went on for four decades.
-I now continue to paint in my studio in Cambridge and enjoy involvement in the local art scene, particularly via Cambridge Drawing Society (I became a member in 1983).
+I now continue to paint in my studio in Cambridge and enjoy involvement in the local art scene, particularly via the Cambridge Drawing Society (I became a member in 1983).

 I use a variety of media, such as oil, pastel, watercolour (often combined with pen work), and mixed media.
 For pen work I always use traditional steel dip pens with Indian ink.
 Mixed media for me is usually a combination of ink, gouache and oil pastel.
 I am producing more oil paintings in recent times, sometimes painted alla prima, and sometimes painted over a longer period of time with plenty of scraping down and rework.